-Case number seven deserves comment.
+Case number 7 deserves comment.
 This is a very aged cat that was hospitalized three times in the last year for chronic renal failure, dehydration and recurring bacterial pyelonephritis.
-She has very advanced oral cavity disease, the owner is reluctant to do dental prophylaxis and she had received antibiotics for long periods of time.
+She has very advanced oral cavity disease; the owner is reluctant to do deutal prophylaxis and the cat received antibiotics for long periods of time.
 Chronic antibiotic therapy can damage intestinal flora and may affect negatively the immune system of the patient.
+18, 17

-During a three-month period of time her serum creatinine varied from 3.9 mg/dl to 2.6 mg/dl and back up again.
-Her pre-hospitalization serum creatinine was 3.9 mg/dl and she completed her study period with a serum creatinine of 2.9 mg/dl, which represents a substantial improvement in a case this severe.
+During a three-month period of time her serum creatining varied from 3.9 mg/dl to 2.6 mg/dl and back up again.
+Her pre-hospitalization serum creatinine was 3.9 mg/dl and she completed her study period with a sexum creatinine of 2.9 mg/dl, which represents a substantial improvement in a case this severe.
 Her serum creatinine and BUN did show declines but the study overlapped one of her decompensations and hospitalizations, so it appears that little actually happened.
 However, the cat has shown amazing increases in appetite and energy per the owner's report as well as experiencing weight gain when it was not expected.
-This cat did experience some diarrhea that resolved and may be related to intestinal dysbiosis and/or gastrointestinal cleansing resulting from improved intestinal floral health.
-During periods of bacterial die-offs toxins may be released as the body flushes these toxins out the gastrointestinal system.
-The diarrhea seemed to be associated with antibiotic therapy and worsening of the azotemia.
-The exact reasons for this cannot be known for certain.
+This cat did experience some diarrhea that resolved and may be related to intestinal dysbiosis and/or gastrointestinal cleansing resulting from improved intestinal floral health, During periods of bacterial die-off, toxins may be released as the body flushes these toxins out the gastrointestinal system.
+The diarrhea scenied to be associated with antibiotic therapy and worsening of the azotemia.
+The exact reasons for this are not known for certain.

-Case number five has been diagnosed with vaccine-related-fibrosarcoma and adenocarcinoma for a year-and- a-half.
-This client has elected modified hospice for this patient, and per her caregiver, her quality of life has improved markedly since taking the probiotic.
-She is very active and feels well even though her tumor is relatively large.
-This case has not had kidney biopsies but it is likely that she has some issues associated with the advanced state of her tumor involving glomerular/tubular function.
+Case number 5 was diagnosed with vaccinerelated-fibrosarcoma and adenocarcinoma a year and a half ago.
+The client has elected modified hospice for this patient, and per her caregiver, her quality of life has improved markedly since taking the probiotic.
+She is very active and feels well even though her